zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-viewmodel.md

 ```

 Private members of the blade `ViewModel` are properties whose name starts with an underscore.
-The proxied observable layer does not transfer private members to the shell iframe.
-For example, the `EntityView` object named `_view` is not directly used in the rendering of the blade, therefore it does not appear in the blade template, nor is it proxied to the shell iframe.
+The proxied observable layer does not transfer private members to the shell iFrame.
+For example, the `EntityView` object named `_view` is not directly used in the rendering of the blade, therefore it does not appear in the blade template, nor is it proxied to the shell iFrame.

 **NOTE**: Incorrect selection of the data that is to be proxied to the shell can greatly reduce the performance of the blade.